Los Natas: Musical style

 The band was first called Natas, eventually a conflict with a rap outfit of the same name occurred in the early 2000s, so they changed their name to Los Natas.

 Their musical influences are varied, having the base of the raw and psychedelic sound of 1970s bands such as The Doors, Black Sabbath, The Who, Pink Floyd and Hawkwind, among others.
 Los Natas proposed a journey made of basic elements: valvular equipment and vintage instruments, they incorporated the use of the senses and perception of the listener as a part of a sonic trip.
 Their music changes constantly, supported by long jams that gave it a different meaning every time they executed it.

 Since 1998, the music industry noticed the existence of bands with this musical influence spread around the globe.
-The scene was growing with the edition of CDs and LPs emerging as a new culture under global codes: the same love for music and the sound.
-As an answer to the mainstream began this new style under the name of stoner rock; nonetheless, the sound and music of Los Natas went beyond this classification, with the incorporation of Argentine folk instruments and the creation of a very unique sound.
+The scene was growing with the addition of CDs and LPs emerging as a new culture under global codes: the same love for music and the sound.
+As an answer to the mainstream began this new style under the name of stoner rock; nonetheless, the sound and music of Los Natas went beyond this classification, with the incorporation of Argentine folk instruments and the creation of a unique sound.